titan2903/cakeplabs-technical-test/README.md

    cp .env.example .env
    ```

-5. Configure environment variables to match your local database
+5. Configure environment variables within the `.env` file to match your local database

 6. Run this repository locally